-- 1. Select an existing MAC ACL from the ACL ID menu. - The packet filtering direction for ACL is Inbound, which means the MAC ACL rules are applied to traffic entering the port. - Specify an optional sequence number to indicate the order of this access list relative to other access lists already assigned to this interface and direction. - A low number indicates high precedence order.
+- 1. Select an existing MAC ACL from the ACL ID menu. - The packet filtering direction for ACL is Inbound, which means the MAC ACL rules are applied to traffic entering the port. - 2.
+Specify an optional sequence number to indicate the order of this access list relative to other access lists already assigned to this interface and direction. - A low number indicates high precedence order.
 If a sequence number is already in use for this interface and direction, the specified access list replaces the currently attached access list using that sequence number.
 If the sequence number is not specified by the user, a sequence number that is one greater than the highest sequence number currently in use for this interface and direction will be used.
 The valid range is 1-4294967295. - 3.
-Click the appropriate orange bar to expose the available ports or LAGs. - To add the selected ACL to a port or LAG, click the box directly below the port or LAG number so that an X appears in the box. - To remove the selected ACL from a port or LAG, click the box directly below the port or LAG number to clear the selection.
-An X in the box indicates that the ACL is applied to the interface. - 4.
-Click Cancel to cancel the configuration on the screen and reset the data on the screen to the latest value of the switch. - Click Apply to save any changes to the running configuration.
+Click the appropriate orange bar to expose the available ports or LAGs. - To add the selected ACL to a port or LAG, click the box directly below the port or LAG number so that a check appears in the box. - To remove the selected ACL from a port or LAG, click the box directly below the port or LAG number to clear the selection.
+A check in the box indicates that the ACL is applied to the interface.\